jon-lipstate/runic/readme.md

 # Rune

 A high-performance OpenType font engine written in the Odin programming language.
+Focused on primarily on Latin scripts (I don't have the time to devote to other scripts at present).

 ## Overview